rogerleung/stock-trading/README.md

 2. Multiple strategy
 3. Attach strategy to orders for analysis
 4. Parameterize strategy for easy deployment and tuning
+5. Refine of execution logic (e.g., in case of time out)
+6. Calculate Slppege

 # Contributing